meisong541/meisong541.github.io/_posts/2019-08-02-Replica_method_1.markdown

 In my first several blogs, I will discuss about the replica method.
 The replica method is a non-rigorous but powerful approach that originated within statistical physics literature.
 It has been widely applied in other fields, including coding theory and high dimensional statistics.
 I used several times this method in my research.
 It helped me quickly figuring out the answer of a problem.

 Most physicists know replica method better than me.
 Here I would like to introduce the replica method to theorists outside the physics community.
 I will not assume knowledges of statistical physics from the audiences, but I will occasionally use the terminologies in physics.
-For a more sophisticated introduction of the replica method, I recommend Chapter 8 of this <a href = "https://web.stanford.edu/~montanar/RESEARCH/book.html">fantastic book</a> [[1]](#ref1).
+For a more sophisticated introduction to the replica method, I recommend Chapter 8 of this <a href = "https://web.stanford.edu/~montanar/RESEARCH/book.html">fantastic book</a> [[1]](#ref1).

 In this blog, I will discuss about how to use replica method to calculate the spectral norm of certain random matrices.
 In the next few blogs, I will discuss about how to use it to calculate the spectral density (Stieltjes transforms) of certain random matrices.